thesofakillers/dlml-tutorial/README.md

 > [giuliostarace.com/posts/dlml-tutorial/](https://www.giuliostarace.com/posts/dlml-tutorial/)
 > (recommended for better math rendering)

+> UPDATE (2024-08-10): I have added a bit more detail in [The How](#the-how)
+> section regarding how we implement the edge cases.
+From "Let's go line by
+> line" to "in lines 7 through 9".

-# Discretized Logistic Mixture Likelihood - The Why, What and How
+# Discretized Logistic Mixture Likelihood - The Why, What, and How

 In this post I will explain what the Discretized Logistic Mixture Likelihood (DLML)[^1] is.
 This is a modeling method particularly relevant to my MSc thesis,